SMK121/aws-s3-boto3-task/README.md

 ---

-# 🪣 AWS CLI Commands to Manipulate S3 Storage
+# 🪣 Managing S3 Storage Using AWS CLI

 AWS CLI was used to manually manage S3 storage by creating buckets, uploading files, downloading files, and deleting resources.